Alllegrog/mavic-mini-battery-info/README.md

 As the Mavic Mini battery lacks a charge level indicator, this device queries the I2C smart battery chip and allows you to check charge level, battery status, and other information.

-This fork has been modified to use an ESP8266 (Wemos D1 Mini) instead of an Arduino Nano.
+This fork has been modified to use an ESP8266 (Wemos/Lolin D1 Mini) instead of an Arduino Nano.
 The Nano is easier to implement, as it can operate natively at the power levels delivered by the battery.

 Serial output example:
 ```